jamieqianhui/jamieqianhui.github.io/_posts/2022-03-06-Exponential-Smoothing-in-R.markdown

 Let's call `S_t` the expected baseline response for time period `t`.
 The expected summer temperature in Atlanta at hour `t` of the day, for example.
 Let's call `X_t` the observed response, the actual summer temperature in Atlanta measured at time `t`.
 If we want to figure out what the summer temperature actually is over time without all the random variations but the temperature today is different from yesterday's, what does that mean?
 Does that indicate an increase in the baseline or was it just due to randomness?

 There are 2 ways we might answer this question.
 1. We might think the observed temperature is a real indicator of the baseline.
-So `S_t = X_t`
+2. So, `S<sub>t = X<sub>t`
-2. Or we might think there is no change to the baseline and the higher observed temperature today is just due to random luck.
-So `S_t = S_t - 1` (Which also means today's baseline is the same as yesterday's baseline)
+3. Or we might think there is no change to the baseline and the higher observed temperature today is just due to random luck.
+4. So `S_t = S_t - 1` (Which also means today's baseline is the same as yesterday's baseline)

 The exponential smoothing method combines these 2 ideas.
 `S_t = alpha*x_t + (1 - alpha)S_t-1`